lcamillo/CpGPT/README.md

 ## 📜 License

-This project is licensed for non-commercial research purposes only.
-See [LICENSE](LICENSE) for details.
+This project is licensed under the MIT License with one specific restriction: the software cannot be used to participate in public competitions with monetary prizes.
+See [LICENSE](LICENSE) for full details.

 ______________________________________________________________________